herbert-van-Vliet/scan2play/README.md

 - ⚠️ **iOS** — NFC reading available on iOS 13.1+, but Web NFC API not publicly supported.
 Requires native app.
 - ✅ **Desktop** — Direct URL mode works on all modern browsers (no scanning).

+**Device Detection:** If NFC is not supported, the app displays "NFC is not supported on this device.
+Please scan a QR code." instead of "Tap to scan..."

 ## Controls

 | Control | Action |